Diagnostic Cardiac Sonography Program Details

 Up to 60 days prior to graduation, DCS students will be eligible to take the Adult Echocardiography specialty examination offered by the American Registry for Diagnostic Medical Sonography (ARDMS).

-Eligibility requirements for the RCS and RDCS credentials are solely determined by CCI and ARDMS, and are subject to change at any time.
-CCI and ARDMS are independent organizations.
-AIMS does not guarantee certification/registry exam eligibility.
+Eligibility requirements for the RDCS credential are solely determined by ARDMS, and are subject to change at any time.
+ARDMS is an independent organization.
+AIMS does not guarantee registry exam eligibility.